 Summary

-This project implements embedded firmware for an H₂S (hydrogen sulfide) electrochemical gas sensor running on an STM32G431KB microcontroller.
+This project implements embedded firmware for an electrochemical gas sensor running on an STM32G431KB microcontroller.
 The firmware is written in Rust using the RTIC 2.1 real-time framework with the Embassy HAL for async peripheral drivers.

-The system reads sensor current via a Transimpedance Amplifier (TIA), digitises the signal with a 12-bit differential ADC, applies two-point linear calibration, and reports concentration in ppm over a UART ASCII interface.
+The system reads sensor current via a Transimpedance Amplifier (TIA), digitises the signal with a 12-bit differential ADC, applies two-point digital calibration via the AD5545 multiplying DAC, and reports concentration in ppm over a UART JSON interface.

 Key Specifications